 For more information on quantizing filters with the Filter Designer, see the DSP System Toolbox documentation.

-Start the Filter Design HDL Coder UI by selecting Targets > Generate HDL in the Filter Designer dialog box.
-The Filter Designer displays the Generate HDL dialog box.
+Start the Filter Design HDL Coder UI by selecting Targets > Generate HDL in the Filter Designer tool.
+The Filter Designer displays the Generate HDL tool.